 Dear Parents and Guardians,

-Here are some more updates and reminders for the week:
+Here are some more updates for the upcoming week:

 Thank you and enjoy the upcoming week.